jessoliva/pinky-cal/README.md

 - AS AN employee with a busy schedule I WANT to add important events to a daily planner SO THAT I can manage my time effectively

+AS A user never knowing what I want to eat I WANT to be able to input certain criteria (cuisines I don't want, distances I don't want to pass) SO THAT the app can randomly select a restaurant based off that criteria

 ## Challenge - Acceptance Criteria

 The following criteria for the application had to be met:

-GIVEN I need a new, secure password
+GIVEN I am using a daily planner to create a schedule
-- WHEN I click the start button <br />
+- WHEN I open the planner <br />
-  THEN a timer starts and I am presented with a question
+  THEN the current day is displayed at the top of the calendar
-- WHEN I answer a question <br />
+- WHEN I scroll down <br />
-  THEN I am presented with another question
+  THEN I am presented with time blocks for standard business hours
-- WHEN I answer a question incorrectly <br />
+- WHEN I view the time blocks for that day <br />
-  THEN time is subtracted from the clock
+  THEN each time block is color-coded to indicate whether it is in the past, present, or future
+- WHEN I click into a time block <br />
+  THEN I can enter an event
-- WHEN all questions are answered or the timer reaches 0 <br />
+- WHEN I click the save button for that time block <br />
-  THEN the game is over
+  THEN the text for that event is saved in local storage
-- WHEN the game is over <br />
+- WHEN I refresh the page <br />
-  THEN I can save my initials and score
+  THEN the saved events persist

 ## Application Website Link